Gerardufoin/DinoRPG-Animations/src/fight/README.md

 ### Announce (14)

+A fighter announces something, most likely the use of a skill.

+#### Properties

+1. fid - Number - The ID of the fighter making the announce.
+2. message - String - The announce.

 ### Goto (15)

-Moves a fighter at range of another fighter with the given movement type.
+Moves a fighter in range of another fighter with the given movement type.

 #### Properties

-1. fid - Number - The ID of the moveing fighter.
+1. fid - Number - The ID of the moving fighter.
 2. tid - Number - The ID of the targeted fighter.
 3. effect? - Number - The GotoEffect used to move the fighter.
 If none is given, default to Normal.